raspberrypilearning/sense-hat-pong/en/step_7.md

 --- hints ---
 --- hint ---
-The position on the `x` axis will be the 0th item in the `ball_position` list.
-The `y` position will be the 1st item in the `ball_position` list.
+The position on the `x` axis will be the zeroth item in the `ball_position` list.
+The `y` position will be the first item in the `ball_position` list.
 --- /hint ---

 --- hint ---
-Here is how your code should look (assuming you also chose the colour blue for your ball).
+Here is how your code should look (assuming you also chose the colour blue for your ball):
 ``` python
 def draw_ball():
     sense.set_pixel(ball_position[0], ball_position[1], blue)